ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/arduino-interrupts/_index.md

 ---
-title: "Embedded 102: Working with Interrupts"
+title: "External interrupts with Arduino on the Raspberry Pi Pico"

+draft: false

 minutes_to_complete: 10